Park Hours: 8 a.m.–30 minutes before sunset, seven days a week

 - The trailhead on White Oak Church Road has parking for 45 vehicles and 10 trailers.

 - Restroom facilities are located at the New Hill-Olive Chapel Road and White Oak Church Road trailheads!
+These restroom facilities close 15 minutes before the posted park closing time.

 - The total mileage of trail managed by Wake County Parks, Recreation and Open Space is 6.5 miles.